XC3S/PreloadPerformanceShowcase/README.md

 # ShowCaseShop
-This example shows how you can greatly improve the perceived performance event if you have a very slow api behind.
-The API behind this example delayes every request by 2 seconds.
+This example shows how you can greatly improve the perceived performance even if you have a very slow API.
+The API behind this example delayes every request by 2 seconds however navigating feels almost instant.

 ## Install
 `npm install`